sumeer1/stDiff/README.md

 # SpatialDiffusion
-This repository contains the stDiff code and online data for spatial transcriptomics.
-It also contains the code to evaluate and visualize the integration results.
-Metrics are available for quantifying outputs quality.
+This repository contains the SpatialDiffusion code and online data for spatial transcriptomics.
+It also contains the code to evaluate and visualize the results.

 SpatialDiffusion- Predicting Spatial Transcriptomics with Denoising Diffusion Probabilistic Models
 ---------------------------------------------------------------------------------------------------------
-This repository contains the  scAEGAN code and online data for the single-omics and multi-omics integration.
-It also contains the code to evaluate and visualize the integration results.
-Metrics are available for quantifying outputs quality.
+This repository contains the  SpatialDiffusion code and online data for in silico generation and interpolation.
+It also contains the code to evaluate and visualize the  results.
 * [Summary](#Summary)
 * [Installation Requisites](#Installation-Requisites )
 * [Datasets](#Datasets)